 Launch New Products: Low-Tier Offers

-There’s only so many JV partners you can get in your business.
+There are only so many JV partners you can get in your business.
 I quickly saw that this model of getting JV partners was limited.
 I realized that to really bring in a consistent stream of income, I would have to create new products for my business.

 Message to Millions is a high-tier online product.
 Anything that sells from $797 to $2,000 can be considered high-tier.
 With this in mind, I created low-tier products that sold within the range of $37 to $97.

-I started to think about elevating my customers casual buyers to more serious buyers.
+I started to think about elevating my customers from casual buyers to more serious buyers.
 After all, their level of investment goes deeper each time they elevate their purchase value, and I wanted to tap into that.

 Elevate Your Clients’ Purchase